 Concrete flooring isn’t as durable or stain-resistant as many think.
 Things like water and oil can quickly penetrate the surface and leave permanent marks.
-So what can you do about it?
-Follow the guide below to see how to clean garage floors.

 There are a few steps to take to make sure you give your garage a thorough clean.
 It might take a whole day or two, but once it’s done, cleaning next time will be much easier.

 Before you start cleaning the floors, you’ll have to do the dreaded task of tidying.
 This is our three-step formula to conquer the quest:

 Clear the Garage